Intro: How to Clean a Pool Cartridge Filter System

 Also, make sure to refill the pool to the proper level if necessary.
 Here I'm using a Pool Sentry to fill the pool.
 It will automatically shut off the water once the pool reaches the right level, which is great if you're prone to forget that you were filling the pool.
-I've found it to work great and would definitely recommend it.

 Step 14: Take a Pressure Measurement

 Now would be the time to take a pressure measurement.
 Turn on the pump and make sure you've purged all the air from inside the filter housing.
 You'll know you've properly purged the system when a steady stream of water (not air or, air and water mix) is discharged from the manual air relief valve.
 Also make sure you select the highest pump speed if your pump has variable speeds.

 In this case the pressure dropped from almost 20 PSI back to under 10 PSI, which corroborates a job well done.
 Take note of this pressure so you'll know when it's time to clean the filter again (when the pressure increases by 8-10 PSI).